 The Annual Meeting will be held if a majority of the outstanding shares of common stock entitled to vote (a "quorum") is represented at the meeting.
 If you have submitted valid proxy instructions or are a record shareholder and attend the meeting in person, your shares will be counted for the purpose of determining whether there is a quorum, even if you wish to abstain from voting on some or all matters introduced.
-"Broker nonvotes" also count in determining whether a quorum is present.
+"Broker non-votes" also count in determining whether a quorum is present.
 A "broker non-vote" occurs when a broker, bank, or nominee who holds shares in street name for a beneficial owner attends the meeting in person or by proxy but chooses not to vote on a particular proposal, or does not have discretionary voting power for that proposal, and has not received voting instructions from the beneficial owner.

-Brokers do not have discretionary authority to vote on director elections.
-Therefore, if you return a broker voting instruction form but do not indicate how you want your broker to vote on election of directors, a broker non-vote will occur with respect to the election.
-Brokers also do not have discretionary authority to vote on the advisory (non-binding) resolution to approve executive compensation or to approve the 2012 Long-Term Incentive Plan.
-Therefore, if you return a broker voting instruction form but do not indicate how you want your broker to vote on these matters, a broker non-vote will occur with respect to them.
+Brokers do not have discretionary authority to vote on director elections, the advisory (non-binding) resolution to approve executive compensation, or to approve the 2014 Long-Term Incentive Plan.
+Therefore, if you hold shares in street name and do not return a broker voting instruction form, or if you return a broker voting instruction form but do not indicate how you want your broker to vote on any of these matters, a broker non-vote will occur with respect to these matters.
 Brokers do, however, continue to have discretionary authority to vote on ratification of independent auditors, and may do so when you have not provided instructions on that matter.